Board of Directors

 fax +48 (12) 424 80 07

-The XXIV Annual Meeting of the European Society of Surgery
+We have arrived at the XXV Annual Conference of the European Society of Surgery

 European Society of Surgery: Aims and Goals